State and Local Government Activities and Liability Protections

-A local government may play a key role in implementing, monitoring, and enforcing certain institutional controls – particularly those it has the legal authority to implement or enforce.
-A local government also may work proactively with developers, prospective buyers, and tenants, and other parties to ensure that institutional control requirements are understood and properly integrated into the planning and future reuse of the property.
+A local government may play a direct role in implementing, monitoring, ensuring compliance with, and enforcing certain institutional controls (ICs).).
+For example, a local government may ensure IC effectiveness through its direct access to relevant public records, regulation of zoning, and the issuance of building permits, or use of its legal authority to implement and enforce ICs.
+A local government works proactively with developers, prospective buyers, tenants, and other parties to ensure that institutional control requirements are understood and properly integrated into the planning and future reuse of the property.

-If institutional controls are already in place on a particular property, it is important for local governments to understand the obligations the institutional controls impose and to consider how those obligations might be viewed by future owners, developers and property users.
-In some situations, a local government may want to modify an institutional control to change a particular land use or facilitate reuse.
-EPA or the state may be willing to modify existing institutional controls as long as the cleanup remedy will not be compromised and remains protective of human health and the environment.
+If ICs are already in place on a particular property, it is important for local governments to understand the obligations they impose and to consider how those obligations might be viewed by future owners, developers and property users.
+In some situations, a local government may want to modify an IC to change a particular land use or facilitate reuse.
+The EPA or the state may be willing to modify existing ICs as long as the cleanup remedy will not be compromised and remains protective of human health and the environment.

 EPA, working with industry, academic institutions, environmental groups, and other agencies, sponsors compliance assistance centers that address the requirements of specific sectors.

 The Local Government Environmental Assistance Network (LGEAN) Exit is a "first-stop shop" providing environmental management, planning, funding, and regulatory information for local government elected and appointed officials, managers and staff.
 LGEAN enables local officials to interact with their peers and others online.-->